-Information regarding the ratings assigned by credit rating agencies can be found in the following tables and under the heading "Credit Ratings" on page 68 of the 2012 Annual Report.
+Information regarding the ratings assigned by credit rating agencies can be found in the following tables and under the heading "Credit Ratings" on pages 54 and 55 of the 2013 Annual Report.

 A rating is not a recommendation to buy, sell or hold securities and may be subject to revision or withdrawal at any time by the rating organization.